phoddie/runmod/readme.md

 # Building and Installing JavaScript Mods
 #### Copyright 2019, Moddable Tech Inc.
-#### Updated April 4, 2019
+#### Updated April 7, 2019

-This project is a simple example of how to install and run mods (e.g. JavaScript modules) on a microcontroller using the [Moddable SDK](https://github.com/Moddable-OpenSource/moddable).
+This project is a simple example of how to install and run mods (e.g. JavaScript modules) on a ESP8266 and ESP32 microcontrollers using the [Moddable SDK](https://github.com/Moddable-OpenSource/moddable).
 The project has two parts: the host application and the mods.

 > **Note**: This document discusses experimental features of the Moddable SDK.
 The intended audience is developers of tools interested in exploring the potential of we browser-hosted tools for JavaScript on microcontrollers.
 It describes how to deploy pre-compiled JavaScript modules to a microcontroller and how to communicate with a microcontroller for debugging.